misje/opencti-wazuh-connector/docs/source/opencti.rst

    An incident created based on a sighting of an IPv4 address in a Wazuh agent

-:octiu:`Notifications <notifications>` may also create notifications, so that a :term:`SOC` can act on the incident immediately (possibly by using OpenCTI's own :ref:`case management system <ir-case>`).
+:octiu:`Notifications <notifications>` may also be created using triggers, so that a :term:`SOC` can act on the incident immediately (possibly by using OpenCTI's own :ref:`case management system <ir-case>`).

 Containers